guisehn/guisehn.com/_posts/2018-12-28-sinon-express-request-never-finishes.md

      <span class="red">Error: Timeout of 5000ms exceeded.
 For async tests and hooks, ensure "done()" is called; if returning a Promise, ensure it resolves. (/path/to/project/test/routes/foo.js)</span>
 </pre>
 </div>

+After digging through the Express source code and debugging it, I found that it was stopping in a `setImmediate` call at `node_modules/express/lib/router/index.js`.
+By using `console.log` to see the inners of the `setImmediate` definition, it looked like it was [monkey patched](https://en.wikipedia.org/wiki/Monkey_patch) by some library.
+A-ha!

+It turns out that Sinon -- the package used in the project I work for mocking data for the automated tests -- was replacing this function when calling `sinon.useFakeTimers`, a tool used to manipulate the system time for specific tests.

 In order to fix it, we need to tell Sinon not to replace the `setImmediate` function by manually telling which functions should be faked, as explained in [their documentation](https://sinonjs.org/releases/v7.2.2/fake-timers/).
 In this case, we only need the `Date` function, so we replace the clock definition part with: